 I align myself with the second group, mostly because lantana is such an ugly plant when left unpruned all winter.
-I think that it can be cut back to a height of twelve inches in January each year.
-Cover the stems that are left with three inches of pine straw.
+I think that it can be cut back to a height of twelve inches in December or January each year.
+Lightly cover the stems that are left with three inches of pine straw.
 It is my feeling that winter temperatures have much more to do with lantana’s survival than at what time it is pruned back.

 Here’s a research project done by school children to prove my point: